 Privately Funded Museums:

 I have also had the privilege of teaching museum studies to both students and colleagues in the field.
 I have been a faculty member at Fleming College’s Museum Management and Curatorship graduate certificate program since January of 2014.
 There, I teach Education & Interpretive Programming and Gallery & Museum Administration, as well as occasionally teaching courses on collections management, exhibition development and curatorial research.
+I currently also serve as the Program Coordinator for both of Fleming’s Heritage Programs (museum studies and conservation).
 The best part of this job is being a mentor to the fabulous new emerging museum professionals in our field.

-Since 2012, I have also taught a course entitled ‘Museums and the Community’ as part of the Ontario Museums Association’s Certificate in Museum Studies.
+From 2012 to 2022, I also taught a course entitled ‘Museums and the Community’ as part of the Ontario Museums Association’s Certificate in Museum Studies.
 Working with the OMA is always a treat and I have been fortunate to have sat on a couple of committees with them over the years as well as assist at their administrative offices.